The Keller-Osserman problem for the k-Hessian operator: Preliminaries

 if $N\neq 2k$ and

 if $N=2k$.
 Using the \textit{Lemma \ref{echiv}} for $\rho _{2}$ approaching $ \infty $, we obtain a contradiction if either $N=2k$ or

-In the case $N\neq 2k$ and $\mathcal{K}(\beta )\geq \frac{k}{\left\vert N-2k\right\vert }$, direct calculation prove that we can choose $C>0$ sufficiently large such that
+In the case $N\neq 2k$ and $\mathcal{K}(\beta )\geq \frac{k}{\left\vert N-2k\right\vert }$, direct calculation prove that we can choose $c_{1}>0$ sufficiently large such that

-Repeating the above discussion we obtain that if $g$ is replaced by a well determined constant $c_{1}$ multiplied with $g$, then $\widetilde{u} (x):=u(x/c_{1})$ is an explosive solution of the problem (\ref{ma10}) with the nonlinear function $g$ in $B_{\rho c_{1}}$ which denote the concentric ball of radius $\rho c_{1}$.
-We have already checked that if the Keller-Osserman type condition hold,\ then there exists some ball in which the solution $u$ blows up to finite value of $\rho $.
+Repeating the above discussion we obtain that if $g$ is replaced by a well determined constant $c_{1}^{\left( k+1\right) /k}$ multiplied with $g$, then $\widetilde{u}(x):=u(x/c_{1})$ is an blow-up solution of the problem (\ref {ma10}) with the nonlinear function $g$ in $B_{\rho c_{1}}$ which denote the concentric ball of radius $\rho c_{1}$.
+We have already checked that if the Keller-Osserman type condition holds,\ then there exists some ball in which the solution $u$ blows up to finite value of $\rho $.

 Our next step is to prove the second implication.
-For this, we assume that there exists some ball $B$ of radius $\rho $, whose center we may always assume to be the origin, in which\ $u(x)$ solve the problem (\ref{ma1}).
+For this, we assume that there exists some ball $B$ of radius $\rho $, whose center we may always assume to be the origin, in which\ $u(x)$ solves the problem (\ref{ma1}).
 By the above proof and \cite{BAOII}, we may always assume that $u$ is a radial solution and we define $\xi (r)=u(x)$ for $r=\left\vert x\right\vert $, so that $\xi $ verify the problem (\ref{ma10}) in $\left[ 0,\rho \right) $.
 A calculation akin to that in \textit{Lemma \ref{2.4C4}} leads to

 Integrating this equation from $0$ to $r$, we have

 Evidently,

 Integrating once more between $0$ and $\rho $, it follows that